jmhutchison/QGIS-Training-Manual/create_vector_data/create_new_vector.rst

 .. image:: ../_static/create_vector_data/014.png
    :align: center

-* Hide all the layers except the raster and the :guilabel:`school_property` layer.
+* Hide all the layers except the raster and the :guilabel:`university_property` layer.

 In order to begin digitizing, you'll need to enter **edit mode**.
 GIS software commonly requires this to prevent you from accidentally editing or deleting important data.
 Edit mode is switched on or off individually for each layer.

-To enter edit mode for the :guilabel:`school_property` layer:
+To enter edit mode for the :guilabel:`university_property` layer:

-* Click on the layer in the :guilabel:`Layer list` to select it.
-(Make very sure that the correct layer is selected, otherwise you'll edit the wrong layer!)
+* Right click on the layer in the :guilabel:`Layer list` to select it.
+(Make very sure that the correct layer is selected, otherwise you'll edit the wrong layer)
 * Click on the :guilabel:`Toggle Editing` button:

 .. image:: ../_static/create_vector_data/008.png